 - Turn off lights when you leave a room.

 - Unplug appliances when not in use.
 (Hot tip: your fridge is in use whenever there’s food in it.)

 - Upgrade appliances to more efficient products when you’re able

 - Add aerators on bathroom/kitchen faucets

-Having an energy efficient home is a continuous process.
+Energy efficient homes take ongoing work.
 Technology is improving and we’re always learning.
-At Indow we are committed to sustainability and becoming more efficient ourselves to fuel our continued growth and innovation of products that give us a brighter future while preserving our past.
-This is why we created energy saving window inserts and strive to help create energy efficient homes.
-We hope this has been helpful to you and we are happy to provide a free consultation on how to make your space more comfortable and energy efficient.
+At Indow, we are committed to sustainability and becoming more efficient as a company in order to fuel our continued growth and the product innovations that give our customers a brighter future while also preserving our past.
+This is why we created energy-saving window inserts and why we strive to help make homes more energy-efficient.
+If you’re looking for the best energy-efficient window treatments, please contact us for a free consultation on how to make your space more comfortable—and save money in the process.